 20. Vigan, Ilocos Sur

-This Heritage City, which has also recently been declared as one of the New 7 Wonder Cities of the world, will appease your eyes with its cobbled streets, horse-drawn carriages and ancestral homes.
+This Heritage City is a destination for history buffs, which has also recently been declared as one of the New 7 Wonder Cities of the world, will appease your eyes with its cobbled streets, horse-drawn carriages and ancestral homes.
 A stroll up Calle Crisologo will take you to a scene in Jose Rizal’s El Filibusterismo, back to a time when Spaniards ruled the country.
 If you consider yourself a history junkie, then Vigan is one of the summer destinations you should include to your travel plans.

 21. The Ruins in Bacolod, Negros Occidental